 Summary

-Table 9 is used where a person has a meaningful intelligence quotient (IQ) between 70 and 85 resulting in functional impairment.
+Table 9 is used to assess the functional impact from a condition resulting in low intellectual function (a meaningful intelligence quotient (IQ) score of 70 to 85).
 A meaningful IQ is one which best represents the person's general intellectual function.
 To use Table 9, this impairment in intellectual function must have originated before the person turned 18 years of age.

 The assessment of a person's condition must be made by an appropriately qualified psychologist who is able to administer an assessment of intellectual function and an assessment of adaptive behaviour.